 When paying by cheque, you are always advised to follow up the cheque-payment and we strongly advise you to effect payment by cheque at least two weeks prior to the Tribunal Sitting date.
 The most common reasons why you were given a sentence of 'guilty-no show' are:

 It is your responsibility to ensure that the cheque was delivered on time and to ensure that you had sufficient funds in your bank account.
+In such circumstances you can contact LESA on 22474400 for further verification.
 However, if you have enough evidence to prove that this mishap was due to negligence on the part of third parties, you have the right to appeal within thirty days from date of judgment.
 On the other hand, payment by cash can help to avoid such instances.

 In reality, the fine must be paid within seven days from date of issue of ticket.
 However, the 7-day payment period on the back of the police ticket and on the local warden tickets refers to the initiation of tribunal proceedings and therefore you will not incur any further fines or penalties even though this 7-day period has elapsed as long as you pay the ticket before the tribunal date.
 Following this time limit, should the contravention still be outstanding, summons will be issued by the Local Council/Region in preparation for proceedings before the Local Tribunal and the Commissioner for Justice.
 However, in the meantime, payment can still be affected and all tribunal proceedings will automatically be halted.
 If the sitting date has passed, and payment is still outstanding, please note that an additional penalty of €11.65 will be incurred by automatic operation of the law one month after tribunal sentence date.